ytree-project/ytree/doc/source/Loading.rst

 is a variant of the consistent-trees format built on HDF5.
 It is used by the `Skies & Universe <http://www.skiesanduniverses.org/>`_ project.
 This format allows for access by either `forests` or `trees` as per the definitions above.
-This data can be stored as either structs of arrays or arrays of structs.
-Currently, ``ytree`` only supports the structs of arrays format.
+The data can be stored as either a struct of arrays or an array of structs.
+Both layouts are supported, but ``ytree`` is currently optimized for the struct of arrays layout.
+Field access with struct of arrays will be 1 to 2 orders of magnitude faster than with array of structs.

 Datasets from this format consist of a series of HDF5 files with the naming convention, `forest.h5`, `forest_0.5`, ..., `forest_N.h5`.